micha2el/fritz-dect/README.md

 ## Testing ##
 To test your configuration you can execute `.\dect-data-retrieval.sh debug` and you will see some output.

+## Create graphs from data ##
+I have created simple power graphs to view the extracted data.
+Please have a look at [power-graphs](https://github.com/micha2el/power-graphs).

 ## Thanks
 Thanks to AVM for creating such amazing products.
 These scripts were created using their documentation.